Totora Baby Jacket Pattern

 - Knit 1 double crochet in the raglan.
 Knit 1 double crochet in the next raglan (skipping the unknitted sleeve).

-- At the end of this joining row you will have the body of the jacket with 62/73/76/80 double crochet stitches .
+- At the end of this joining round you will have the body of the jacket with 62/73/76/80 high stitches .

-Once we've completed the body, our crochet hook will be in the bottom corner of one front piece.
-With the right side of the garment facing you, make a full round of single crochet around the inside edge (front, neck, and the other front piece), keeping the following in mind:
+Once the body is complete, your crochet hook will be at the bottom corner of one front piece.
+With the right side of the garment facing you, work a full round of single crochet around the entire inner edge (front, neck, and the other front piece) keeping the following in mind:

 - At the corners of the neck , do: single crochet + 1 chain + single crochet in the same stitch so that the turn is smooth and rounded.

-- When going up and down the sides (where the double crochets are lying down): knit 2 single crochets wrapping each double crochet .
+- When going up and down the sides (where the double crochet stitches are lying flat): crochet 2 single crochet stitches wrapping around each double crochet stitch .

-- When you reach the end, chain 1 and close with a slip stitch to the next stitch for a clean finish.
+- When you reach the end, make 1 chain stitch and slip stitch to the next stitch for a clean finish.

 4. Sleeves

-- Retake the stitches of a sleeve (those that were left on hold).
+- Take back the points from one sleeve (those that were left pending).

 - Start from the back raglan of the armhole .